-While we’re on the subject of nature, natural light is one of your best friends and you might not even realise it.
-Sunlight is great for making a space feel less confined and works wonders to improve your general mood.
+While we’re on the subject of nature, natural light is one of our best friends and you might not even realise it.
+Sunlight is great for making a space feel less confined and works wonders to improve our general mood.
 This is because sunlight is thought to increase the amount of serotonin your body releases, which makes a person feel calm and focused.

-When designing a property, you need to find ways of introducing as much natural light as possible if you want to improve your mental health.
-This could mean installing large windows, bifold doors, or skylights, and placing your sofa or desk in a place where you can catch the most light.
+When designing a property, you need to find ways of introducing as much natural light as possible if you want to improve mental health.
+This could mean installing large windows, bifold doors, or skylights, and placing furniture such as a sofa or desk in a place where it can catch the most light.

 4. Think About the Colour Scheme

-The psychology of colours is a significant aspect of Interior Design.
-Some shades can make us angrier, sadder, more depressed.
-On the other hand, other colours can make us happier, calmer and more thoughtful.
+The psychology of colours is a significant aspect of interior design.
+Some shades can make us:

-It’s always difficult to balance the right colour scheme, so make sure to speak to an expert Interior Designer to discover the best way to implement colour to improve mental health.
+It’s always difficult to balance the right colour scheme, so make sure to speak to an expert interior designer to discover the best way to use colour to improve mental health.

 5. Make Room for Company